 At this time, we recommend naming the relay to avoid confusion during programming.
+Be advised, this allows for one space to be changed at a time, unlike the ease of typing on a PC or your phone.
+See the Browser manual for more information.
 Once named, we will set up the remaining relay attributes.